-Martensitic stainless steel with good strength and hardness but excellent corrosion resistance and wear resistance.
+440A is a martensitic stainless steel with good strength and hardness but excellent corrosion resistance and wear resistance.
+The boosted corrosion and hardness comes from hardening and tempering.

 Valve components, pump parts, and bearings.